 Case Study - footbridge in area renowned for winter floods

-An early project was to create foundations for a footbridge in an area renowned for winter floods which had washed earlier bridges out to sea.
-The soil included small boulders up to 300mm diameter down to 3m deep.
+A project we supported was to create foundations for a footbridge in an area renowned for winter floods which had washed earlier bridges out to sea.
+The soil included small boulders up to 300mm diameter, down to a depth of 3m.
 Thereafter the soil was very soft until a depth of 12m when strength improved significantly.
-89mm piles were driven to maximum torque at depths of 14-15m and despite the bridge being occasionally submerged 3m deep the foundations and bridge remain intact.
+To provide solid foundations, 89mm piles were driven to maximum torque at depths of 14-15m and despite the bridge being occasionally submerged under 3m of water, the foundations and bridge remain intact to today.

 You can see another of our bridge foundation cases studies from a project on the River Trent.

 Are you ready to start your project?